ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Introduction

-Early machine learning approaches for solar wind classification and ICME detection employed methods such as Gaussian Process classification and simple Convolutional Neural Networks (CNNs), demonstrating the feasibility of automated in situ data analysis \cite{camporeale_classification_2017, nguyen_automatic_2019}.
+Early machine learning approaches for solar wind classification and ICME detection employed methods such as Gaussian Process classification and simple Convolutional Neural Networks, demonstrating the feasibility of automated in situ data analysis \cite{camporeale_classification_2017, nguyen_automatic_2019, li_categorization_2020}.
 Subsequent advancements have leveraged deep learning architectures, such as UNets, to reframe ICME detection as a time series segmentation task \cite{rudisser_automatic_2022, chen_ru-net_2022}.
 More recent efforts have explored alternative machine learning techniques, including feature selection with random forests to classify magnetic flux ropes \cite{farooki_machine_2024}, probabilistic neural networks for identifying solar wind structures \cite{narock_classifying_2024}, and supervised classification pipelines to further refine the automatic detection of magnetic flux ropes and solar transients \cite{pal_automatic_2024}.

 The latest advancements integrate object detection frameworks inspired by the YOLO family \cite{redmon_2016_yolo}, enabling efficient multi-class event detection with minimal post-processing.
-These approaches unify the identification of ICMEs and Stream Interaction Regions (SIRs) within a single model, achieving high precision and recall in extensive datasets \cite{nguyen_multiclass_2025}.
+These approaches unify the identification of ICMEs and SIRs within a single model, achieving high Precision and Recall in extensive data sets \cite{nguyen_multiclass_2025}.

 Despite the substantial advancements in automatic detection of large-scale structures in solar wind in situ data, significant challenges remain in the field.
 One of the primary complications is the inherent subjectivity and inconsistency in existing event catalogs.
-As highlighted in previous work, the identification of ICMEs is still heavily dependent on expert visual labeling, which is time-consuming and highly biased \cite{rudisser_automatic_2022}.
+As highlighted in previous work, the identification of ICMEs is still heavily dependent on expert visual labeling, which is time-consuming and highly biased \cite<e.g.>[]{rudisser_automatic_2022}.